How Long Does it Take to Get Used to Dentures

 1. Be Prepared for Discomfort

-When adjusting to new dentures, you must be prepared for discomfort.
+When adjusting to dentures, you must be prepared for discomfort.
 Your mouth may feel sore or tender for a few days after the initial placement or adjustment.

 To ease the discomfort, you can do the following advice: